pslack/frame3dd/README-win32.txt

 NOTES ON THE VIEWER PROGRAM
 ---------------------------

-This installer includes a viewer for Microstran .ARC files.
+The Windows installer includes a viewer for Microstran .ARC files.
 For this viewer to run correctly, you must do a bit of work.

 1. Install QT 4.3.3.